trixi-framework/Trixi.jl/docs/src/adding_new_equations/nonconservative_advection.md

 summary_callback()
 ```

-As expected, the new error si roughly reduced by a factor of 16, corresponding
+As expected, the new error is roughly reduced by a factor of 16, corresponding
 to an experimental order of convergence of 4 (for polynomials of degree 3).
 ```julia
 julia> analysis_callback(sol).l2 |> first